Avaje Jsonb

 3. Add @Json

-onto types we want to serialise.
+onto types we want to serialize.

-The avaje-jsonb-generator annotation processor will generate a JsonAdapter as java source code for each type annotated with @Json
+The avaje-jsonb-generator annotation processor will generate a JsonAdapter as java source code for each type

 .